wamutech/wamu-spec/papers/whitepaper.md

 This is achieved by:

 - Splitting the secret share for each party between the party and the output of a signing operation by its associated decentralized identity thus making the signing operation a requirement for reconstructing the party's secret share as described in [section 3](#share-splitting-and-reconstruction).
-- Adding peer-to-peer decentralized identity verification to the key generation and signing protocols (and optionally to the key refresh protocol) of the threshold signature scheme.
+- Adding peer-to-peer decentralized identity authentication to the key generation and signing protocols (and optionally to the key refresh protocol) of the threshold signature scheme.
 - Defining protocols for identity rotation, share addition and removal, threshold modification and share recovery (as described in [section 4](#share-recovery)) that build on top of the above 2 augmentations.

-**NOTE:** For interoperability with existing wallet solutions, the only requirement for decentralized identity providers is the ability to compute cryptographic signatures for any arbitrary message in such a way that the output signature can be verified in a non-interactive manner.
+**NOTE:** For interoperability with existing wallet solutions, the only requirement for decentralized identity providers is the ability to compute cryptographic signatures for any arbitrary message in such a way that the output signature is 1) deterministic and 2) can be verified in a non-interactive manner.

 ## 2. Preliminaries {#preliminaries}